eoscostarica/gGoods/README.md

 We built this project using our own [EOSIO project boilerplate](https://github.com/eoscostarica/full-stack-boilerplate), a highly scalable skeleton including best practices.
 This fullstack monorepo contains our front end and backend boilerplates.

+**UX Design**

+We use Figma as an application for collaborative design projects in teams, where we create the [gGoods](https://www.figma.com/file/y7WiHHBXtvFULGoMoTOKRn/gGoods-Material-UI?node-id=60015%3A0) prototype to improve the user experience.

 ## Project Board and Discussion Topics

 Find out more about the following topics on [gitHub discussions](https://github.com/eoscostarica/gGoods/discussions)